![]() |

 for debris from expended or failed Tomahawk rounds.
 More recently

-reports have emerged claiming China has purchased tooling for the
+credible reports emerged claiming China has purchased tooling for the

 Raduga Kh-65SE, the reduced range export variant of the Kh-55 (AS-15

 Kent) which is Russia's answer to the Boeing AGM-86B ALCM.
-Many sources
+There is

 claim that the PLA now operates the indigenous HN-1 (320 NMI/600 km),